cansik/multiview-3d-keypoint-detection/README.md

 ```

 ### Usage
-Muke can be used as a command line tool to extract the keypoints in a specific format (f.e.
-[Wrap3](https://www.russian3dscanner.com/)).
+Muke can be used as a command line tool to extract the keypoints in a specific format (e.g. [Wrap3](https://www.russian3dscanner.com/)).
 For that a configuration has to be created which defines the detection parameters as well as the rendering views.

 #### Configuration